DRAGON: LLM-Driven Decomposition and Reconstruction Agents for Large-Scale Combinatorial Optimization: Methodology

 DRAGON demonstrates that well-designed prompts (illustrated in Figure~\ref{fig:framework}(b) and Supplementary Materials (Prompt designs)) enable LLMs to effectively identify segments with significant potential for improvement while introducing additional constraints ($C_i$) to maintain feasibility and global consistency:

 where $M'_i \subseteq M$ denotes the subset of original metadata relevant only to the active segments.
 For example, in the TSP scenario illustrated in Figure~\ref{fig:illustrate_tsp}, the decomposer identifies an active segment $\mathbf{a}_i = \{4,6,7,8\}$ and a static segment $\mathbf{s}_i = [9,0,1,2,3,5]$.
 The \texttt{Compress} step significantly reduces the size of the local data $|M_i'| << |M|$, making it manageable to downstream agents.
-However, it will introduce extra specific constraints, which are a set of compressed representations of static segment $\mathbf s_i$ (e.g., enforce edge preservation like $(9,5)\in C_i$).
+However, it will introduce extra specific constraints, which are a set of compressed representations of static segment $\mathbf s_i$.